foyzulkarim/hikma/README.md

-# POCLI - Command Line Interface with Tab Completion
+# hikma - Command Line Interface with Tab Completion

 A command-line interface for chatting with Ollama LLM with conversation memory and command tab completion.